fenago/python-journey/md/Lab_20.md

 -   [Getting data via APIs]
 -   [Structured data file formats: JSON and XML]
 -   [Scraping data]

-You've seen how to deal with text-based data files.
-In this lab, you use Python to move data files over the network.
-In some cases, those files might be text or spreadsheet files, as discussed in [chapter 21], but in other cases, they might be in more structured formats and served from REST or SOAP application programming interfaces (APIs).
-Sometimes, getting the data may mean scraping it from a website.
-This lab discusses all of these situations and shows some common use cases.

-### Fetching files

-Before you can do anything with data files, you have to get them.
-Sometimes, this process is very easy, such as manually downloading a single zip archive, or maybe the files have been pushed to your machine from somewhere else.
-Quite often, however, the process is more involved.
-Maybe a large number of files needs to be retrieved from a remote server, files need to be retrieved regularly, or the retrieval process is sufficiently complex to be a pain to do manually.
-In any of those cases, you might well want to automate fetching the data files with Python.

-First of all, I want to be clear that using a Python script isn't the only way, or always the best way, to retrieve files.
-The following sidebar offers more explanation of the factors I consider when deciding whether to use a Python script for file retrieval.
-Assuming that using Python does make sense for your particular use case, however, this section illustrates some common patterns you might employ.

-##### Do I use Python?

-Although using Python to retrieve files can work very well, it's not always the best choice.
-In making a decision, you might want to consider two things.

--   [*Are simpler options available?* Depending on your operating system and your experience, you may find that simple shell scripts and command-line tools are simpler and easier to configure.
-If you don't have those tools available or aren't comfortable using them (or the people who will be maintaining them aren't comfortable with them), you may want to consider a Python script.]
--   [*Is the retrieval process complex or tightly coupled with processing?* Although those situations are never desirable, they can occur.
-My rule these days is that if a shell script requires more than a few lines, or if I have to think hard about how to do something in a shell script, it's probably time to switch to Python.]

 #### Using Python to fetch files from an FTP server